alesti/cluster-in-a-box/alu-rails.md

 # Inner construction

-I need some material to store and connect 3 of the Odroid stacks safely in the box.
+I need some material to store and connect 3 of the [Odroid stacks](stackrack.md) safely in the box.

-I have a small wood workshop, but for that project wood (multiplex boards and similar) looking not suitable.
+I have a small wood workshop, but wood (multiplex boards and similar) looking not suitable for this project.
 I started to search for aluminium system profiles.

 ## Aluminium profile systems